add1ktion/holbertonschool-shell/README.md

+# Holbertonschool Shell

-This repository is was created with education purpose.
-The content of the directory is based on shell command and a brief explanation.
+This repository was created for education purpose.
+The content of the directory is based on shell commands and a brief explanation.

-Table of Content
+## Table of Contents

-    Basic: Contains a script of a basic shell command (more information in the README.md inside the folder).
+1. [Basic](./basics): Contains a script of a basic shell command (see the README.md inside the folder).

-    Shell permissions: Contains scripts that changes the owner, group of file permissions.
+2. [Shell permissions](./permissions): Contains scripts that change the owner, group or file permissions.

-    I/O Redirections and filters: Accomplished using a redirection operator which allows the user to specify the input or output data be redirected to (or from) a file.
+3. [I/O Redirections and filters](./io_redirections_and_filters): Scripts using redirection operators where the user can specify input or output to/from a file.

-    Init files, variables and expansions:
+4. [Init files, variables and expansions](./init_files_variables_and_expansions): Init scripts and explanation about variables and shell expansion.

-    (Expansion) each time we type a command line and press the enter key, bash perfoms several processes upon the text before it carries out our command.

-    (Varible) is a variable that is available only to the current shell.
-In contrast, an enciorment variable is available system wide and can be used by other aplication on the system.

-    (Init files) A shell initialization file is a shell script that runs automatically each time the shell executes.
-The initialization file sets up the "work enviorment" and "customizes" the shell enviorment for the user.